Goran Babić

-Goran Babić (born 10 September 2003) is an English footballer who plays as a central midfielder for club Braintree Town.
+Goran Babić (born 10 September 2003) is an English footballer who plays as a central midfielder for club Farnborough.

 Babić is a product of the Southampton and Brentford academies and began his senior career with Serbian club Jedinstvo Ub in 2024.
 After an abortive spell, he moved into non-League football.

 Club career

 Youth years

 Babić began his academy career with Brentford and transferred to the Southampton Academy in 2015.
 He was developed from a forward into a "ball-winning" central midfielder and progressed to sign a two-year scholarship in 2020.
 Babić impressed sufficiently to sign a two-year professional contract in June 2021, but he was released when it expired at the end of the 2022–23 season.
 Babić remained a free agent for the duration of the 2023–24 season.

 Jedinstvo Ub

 On 12 June 2024, Babić signed an undisclosed-length contract with Serbian SuperLiga club Jedinstvo Ub on a free transfer.
 He made just one appearance for the club before his unannounced departure, as a substitute in a 4–0 SuperLiga defeat to Partizan on 27 July 2024.